-- Collaborating with the governing board and Executive Headteacher, as part of the SLT, to determine the strategic development of the SEND policy and provision in the schools. - The day-to-day responsibility for the operation of SEND policy. - The coordination of specific provision made to support individual pupils with SEND. - Liaising with the relevant designated teacher for LAC with SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the schools' delegated budget and other resources to meet pupils' needs effectively. - Liaising with the parents of pupils with SEND. - Liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services. - Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Working with the relevant governors and the headteacher to ensure that the school meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - Ensuring that the schools keep the records of all pupils with SEND up-to-date, in line with the schools' Data Protection Policy. - Providing professional guidance to colleagues, and working closely with staff, parents and other agencies. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family.
+- Collaborating with the local academy council and headteacher, as part of the SLT, to determine the strategic development of the SEND policy and provision in the academy. - The day-to-day responsibility for the operation of SEND policy. - The coordination of specific provision made to support individual pupils with SEND. - Liaising with the relevant designated teacher for LAC with SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the academy's delegated budget and other resources to meet pupils' needs effectively. - Liaising with the parents of pupils with SEND. - Liaising with early years providers, other academies, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services. - Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Working with the relevant governors and the headteacher to ensure that the academy meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - Ensuring that the academy keeps the records of all pupils with SEND up-to-date, in line with the academy's Data Protection Policy. - Providing professional guidance to colleagues, and working closely with staff, parents and other agencies. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family.